mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Default**: false

 Similar to `strict_multi_stmt`, this option allows all queries after a CALL operation on a stored procedure to be routed to the primary.
-This option is disabled by default and was added in MaxScale 2.1.9.

 All warnings and restrictions that apply to `strict_multi_stmt` also apply to `strict_sp_calls`.